Khums

 CryptocurrencyIbadah / Acts of WorshipKhumsReligionSadaqah

 Is Your Money Halal?
-A Guide to Purification in Islam
+A Comprehensive Guide to Purification in Islam

 As Muslims, we are strictly prohibited from acquiring, possessing, or spending haram (forbidden) money.
 This principle is deeply rooted in Islamic teachings found in the Quran, Sunnah, and Islamic jurisprudence.
 If you have acquired haram money, it is essential to remove it from your property.
 The most recommended way to do this is to donate the entire amount to a reputable Islamic charity.
 This ensures that the money is used for the benefit of the Muslim community and the needy, mitigating any potential harm.